gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/access-control.md

 ## Read and Write Access

 As previously mentioned read/write access can be applied to graphs added to federated stores.

+!!! warning "Please be aware"
     Reading from a graph is assumed to be running any operation on the respective graph, this includes operations such as, `AddElements` etc. Write access to the graph is required for modifying how it is stored in the federated store, for example, deleting or renaming the graph.

 ### Access Control Predicates